 Darkness is a creation of nature, a period of a biological 24 hours.
 Darkness plays a role in hormonal regulation.
 During the hours of darkness we should only be exposed to low energy and long wavelength light, typically in the orange and red spectrums (550nm+).
 The wavelengths above 550nm do not have a significant effect on melatonin production.

 Without proper melatonin production our sleep and consequently our health is impacted.

 We need to ensure that if we are exposed to LED lighting after dark we protect our eyes across not only the 450nm spike of blue but the entire blue spectrum.
-Some blue light blockers on the market, including the world famous Swannies, only block blue light to 480nm.
+Some blue light blockers on the market only block blue light to 480nm which renders them a useless health tool.
 These blue blockers should be approached with caution as they still allow blue light in and as we have shown the entire blue spectrum suppresses melatonin secretion which impacts sleep and circadian rhythms.

 Blue/Green Blockers are characterised by a red lens typically built up through layering from orange-amber-red to allow for complete blocking from 400-550nm, making them the most optimal blue/green blockers based on the available science.

 Someone who would benefit from blue/green blockers would be anyone who is exposed to artificial light after dark.
 Basically everyone!

 Another application will be for people who struggle to get to sleep.
 When experimenting with blue and blue/green blockers I fell asleep much quicker with the red lens glasses over amber lenses and had much better quality sleep.